Pfizer cuts back vaccine deliveries to EU at 'short notice' | DW | 15.01.2021

 To compensate for the reduction in deliveries, Norway will use some of the vaccine doses it had put aside as a precaution when it received its first allotments.

 Norway is closely linked with the EU in numerous areas because it is inside the bloc's single market.
-Just like in Lithuania and Germany, the procurement of Norway's COVID vaccines is negotiated by EU officials.
+As in Lithuania and Germany, the procurement of Norway's COVID vaccines is negotiated by EU officials.